Best Grease Guns: Great Solutions to Lubricated Fittings

 - Better saturation.
 Many delivery systems spray grease into the general area of a component.
 A grease gun will allow you to deliver grease with a lot more precision, saturating the part properly.

 - Accuracy and speed.
 A grease gun helps get grease where it needs to be quickly and accurately.
 This is especially useful if you’re a shop owner, where every minute of work time counts.
-A grease gun allows you to grease the entire underside of a car in about a minute, which is significantly faster than using a push can or another delivery system.
+A grease gun allows you to grease the entire underside of a car in about a minute, which is significantly faster than using a push can or other delivery system.

 Types of Grease Guns

 As the name suggests, hand lever grease guns are manually powered.
-They’re able to build a decent amount of pressure (up to 10,000 PSI in some cases) and are best suited for grease fittings and parts were precision is not critical.
+They’re able to build a decent amount of pressure (up to 10,000 PSI in some cases) and are best suited for grease fittings and parts where precision is not critical.

 Grease guns that use air pressure can build up to 6,000 PSI and can be calibrated for precision.
 You can adjust the amount of grease dispersed per stroke on some models, while others will deliver a set amount.
 Pneumatic grease guns are best suited for more precise tasks where a super-high PSI isn’t needed.